-- Are they listed on school records? - Does the school have contact details for them? - Do they meet with teachers/attend parents" evenings? - Have they been involved with the measures designed to improve attendance? - Do they contact the school on behalf of the child when s/he is ill? - Do they live with the child? - How long has the school known of them being connected with the child? - Does the adult bring/collect the child to/from school? - Is the adult married to the parent of the child?
+- Are they listed on school records? - Does the school have contact details for them? - Do they meet with teachers and/or attend parents' evenings? - Have they been involved with the measures designed to improve attendance? - Do they contact the school on behalf of the child when they are ill? - Do they live with the child? - How long has the school known of them being connected with the child? - Does the adult bring and/or collect the child to and/or from school? - Is the adult married to the parent of the child?